Shopping

 chrissie moncrieffe/@chrissiemilan

-On though, as much as your festival clothes should be expressive, fun, and adequately convey your excitement around attending the event, they should also be something you feel comfortable in (as well as being suited for the climate and conditions).
+Inspiration is great, but realistically your festival clothes – while expressive, fun, and something that adequately conveys your excitement around attending the event – should also be something you feel comfortable in (as well as being suited for the climate and conditions).
 Take it from Alexa Chung, Margot Robbie and Lily James, who wouldn't so much as enter a field without a waterproof jacket.

 Another pro-tip?
 Wear closed-toe shoes that wouldn’t mind getting a little scuffed, because packed crowds and the dirt that covers the festival ground will definitely affect your footwear.
 Boots (specifically cowboy boots or wellies) or comfortable trainers are the best options.